qua-platform/quam-builder/quam_builder/architecture/quantum_dots/voltage_sequence/README.md

 This guide describes a Python framework for generating QUA sequences to control DC gate voltages, which is particularly useful for spin qubit experiments.
 The core components, `GateSet` and `VoltageSequence`, enable precise physical voltage control, essential for quantum dot operations and forming a basis for `VirtualGateSet`.
+This framework is specifically designed to work with channels that have **sticky mode enabled**, which is common in quantum dot experiments because any gaps in the pulse sequence maintain a steady voltage level.

 Users must ensure their QUAM configuration defines necessary base QUA operations for each channel.

 ## 2. Overview

 - `GateSet`: A `QuantumComponent` grouping physical `SingleChannel` objects.
 It manages named voltage presets (`VoltageTuningPoint` macros) and creates `VoltageSequence` instances.

 - `VoltageSequence`: uses the GateSet to apply QUA voltage operations (steps, ramps) within a QUA Program.
-It tracks channel states, optionally including integrated voltage for DC compensation, which is useful for AC-coupled lines.
+It tracks channel states, optionally including integrated voltage for DC compensation, which is useful for AC-coupled lines. **One of its primary features is that it keeps track of the current voltage on each channel, allowing you to ramp to absolute voltages even with sticky mode enabled.**

 **Workflow:**